 Explorason has a new passion – photography, so we head out to explore the building and grounds.
 We ‘explore’ this spiral staircase that less to the ‘Explore Spa’, and he sends me down whilst he stays at the top for a photo.
 I like it.
 What do you think?

-The Explore Spa area is made up of separate male and female sides, and each have a steam room, sauna, change and massage facilities too.
-Then joining at the end in the centre, is a beautiful big jacuzzi spa area with three pools that all bubble.
+The Explore Spa area is made up of separate male and female sides, and each has a steam room, sauna, change and massage facilities too.
+Then joining at the end in the center, is a beautiful big jacuzzi spa area with three pools that all bubble.

 There are several places to eat and drink in the hotel, and Explorason has a craving for Mexican food and so we are delighted to find Laredo Restaurant.
 Who would have thought there is great Mexican opposite the Pyramids of Giza in Egypt?
-Well you can; check this restaurant out!
-It is really kid friendly and also has a bar area, and relaxed nooks and crannies for a drink or food.
+Well, you can; check this restaurant out!
+It is kids-friendly and also has a bar area and relaxed nooks and crannies for a drink or food.
 The rustic Mexican decor is great!